ChrisH2727/Milestone-2/README.md

 * As the user completes the entry of one line in the task entry table, a new blank line appears automatically.

-* The user may enter as many tasks as are required
+* The user may enter as many tasks as are required to plan the complete project

 * Task numbers are automatically numbered from 1.

+* Only the start date assocaited with the first task may be entered by the user.

+* The start date associated with the first task may be in the past or in the future.

-* Best case, worst case and most likely case dates are automatically determined based on the non working days selected.
+* Best case, worst case and most likely case dates are automatically determined for each task based on the non working days selected .

-* The user may change either the best case duration, most likely case duration and worst case duration at any time and the table will be recalculated.
+* The user may change either the best case duration, most likely case duration and worst case duration at any time and the associated dates will be recalculated.

 * All tasks have a best case finish to best case start relationship with the subsequent task.

+* With the exception of the first task, start date of a task is the next working day following the worst case finish date of the previous task.
+If the worst case finish date of a task falls on a Friday and Saturday and Sunday have been selected as non workng days, then the start date of the next task will be for the Monday.

-* Until atleast one task is fully entered, the submit button is greyed out and disabled.
+* Until atleast one task is fully entered, the submit button is greyed out and disabled to prevent the simualtion from running.

 * Selecting fewer or more non working days using the non working days buttons causes the calculated best case, most likely case and worst case dates displayed by the task entry table to be recalculated.

 * During simulation runs, the Non Working Days and Simulation run buttons are greyed out and disabled to prevent errors while running the simulation algorthm.

+* The Best Case duration, Most Likely Case duration and Worst Case duration are checked to confirm that Best Case duration <  Most Likely Case duration < Worst Case duration.
+A new task line will not be added to the task table is this is not true.
+The user is alerted to this error.

+* If the user fails to enter a task description, a task line will not be added to the task table.
+The user is alerted to this error.

+* Task table errors may be corrected at any time and in any order.

 * The restart button is always enabled and when clicked, reloads the complete page.

 #### 3.1.2 Section 2 - Non Working Days & Simulation Runs Buttons

-The user may select from between 1000 and 5000 simulation runs.
-Note that it is not possible to select any other value including 0.
+* The user may select from between 1000 and 5000 simulation runs as informed by the legend on the buttons.
+The default is set to 1000 simulation runs

-when a simulation runs button is clicked it turns from green to red to indicate that it is now active.
+* When the Simulations Runs button is clicked, it turns from green to red.
+It's status is used to determine how many simulations to execute

+* Clicking on one Simulation Runs button extinguishes all other Simuation Runs buttons.

+* After clicking the Start button to commence the simulation, the Simulation Runs buttons are disabled and greyed out.
+This is to prevent errors occuring during the simulation.
+When the simulations has completed, the Simulation Runs buttons are reenabled and returned to their red/green status.

-The user may select any of the days in the week as non working.
+* The user may select any of the days in the week as non working using the Non Working Days buttons.

+* When the user clicks on one of the Non Working Days buttons, it's colour changes from green to red.

+* Saturday and Sunday are pre-selected as non working days, but may be made working days.

-If the user attempts to select all 7 days as non working, then dates in the task table will be marked as invalid and an error message will be displayed at the bottom of the page.
+* If the user attempts to select all 7 week days as non working, then Monday will automatically be selected as the only working day.
+The user will be informed of the error through an error message.
+Selection all 7 days of the week as non working days could result in a catastrophic failure and therfore is prevented.

+* Adding or subtracting Non working days automatically adjusts the Best Case, Most likely and Worst Case dates displayed by the task entry table.

+* Adding or subtracting Non working days does not restart the simulation.
+The Start button must be clicked for this to happen.

 #### 3.1.3 Section 3 - Timeline Plot & Probability Plot

-The timeline plots and probability plots are rendered using Google Charts.
+* The timeline plots and probability plots are rendered using Google Charts.

+* The timeline plot is constructed to make the Best Case duration, Most Likely Case duration and Worst Case duration for a given task appear on one line.

+* Hovering over a given line displays details of the task

 #### 3.1.4 Section 4 - Alert Box